manifold-systems/manifold-sample-project/ReadMe.md

 structure of a basic project using Manifold.
 Use the `pom.xml` file as a template for your own project.

-If you simply want to experiment with Manifold, grab the [Manifold sample project](https://github.com/manifold-systems/manifold-sample-project) and go nuts:
+If you simply want to experiment with Manifold, this project will help get you started.

 * `git clone https://github.com/manifold-systems/manifold-sample-project.git`
 * Open [IntelliJ IDEA](https://www.jetbrains.com/idea/download)